walterhiggins/WMPJS/book-outline.md

 The first two lines - the lines which begin with a `#` character (also known as the Hash symbol) - are comments, they are ignored by the server.
 The configuration begins properly on line 3 `generator-settings=` which is used for generating worlds (this has a default value of blank - no value).
 The settings for the server are specified using *Name-Value* pairs.
 A *Name-Value* pair is programmer-speak for how settings are written.
 For example `allow-flight=false` is a Name-Value Pair where the name is `allow-flight` and the value is `false`.
 In property files the name and value are separated by the `=` (equals) symbol.
 Let's look at just some of the properties you might want to change.

 ##### World Type
 Later in the book I'll show you how to use JavaScript to create roads and skyscrapers.
-If you plan to eventually put your newfound programming prowess to use building large-scale places for others to visit, you'll probably want to change the `level-type` property from `DEFAULT` (Minecraft's standard setting where worlds are made of varied landscapes of hills, valleys, and oceans) to `FLAT`.
+If you plan to eventually put your new-found programming prowess to use building large-scale places for others to visit, you'll probably want to change the `level-type` property from `DEFAULT` (Minecraft's standard setting where worlds are made of varied landscapes of hills, valleys, and oceans) to `FLAT`.
 In a `FLAT` world there are no hills, no valleys, just flat terrain for as far as you can see.
 While this might be considered boring, it does have the advantage of being easier to build upon.
 If you plan to build roads, houses and other large-scale constructions, a `FLAT` world might be the best place to start.
 It's not essential that the `level-type` is set to `FLAT`, you can always leave this setting at `DEFAULT` and just flatten the area you want to build on first. **If you later decide to change the level-type, the setting only applies when creating new worlds.
 Existing worlds will not be modified.**

 If you decide to create a new world and want to use a `level-type` other than `DEFAULT` you have two options: